Architecture Overview

 Core Concept

-Every stored item has:
+Every stored note has:

 The original document content is not stored — only the summary and embedding.